 Plug-ins to connect to Microsoft Word (PC and Mac) and LibreOffice (PC, Mac, and Linux).
 Plug-ins allow access to your Mendeley Library from Word to create citations and bibliographies in your Word document.

 Citing Items in Word with the MS Word Plugin

-1. Open Mendeley Desktop and select "Tools" and then "Install MS Word plugin."
+1. Open Mendeley Reference Manager and select "Tools" and then "Install Mendeley Cite for Microsoft Word."
 If the plugin is already installed, this option will be changed to "Uninstall MS Word Plugin."

 2. Open Microsoft Word and click on the "References" tab.

 3. You should see a box titled "Cite with Mendeley."
 This is the Word plugin.

 4. If you click the "Mendeley Cite" button within this box, a window pops up with options to search the Mendeley Library.

 If you search for an item directly from this box, you'll see a list of results appears below the search bar.
 Select the one you want, click "Insert 1 Citation" and you'll see the citation appear in your paper.

 5. If you choose not to insert a citation, make sure to click cancel.
 Otherwise Mendeley will think you’re still trying to insert a citation and won’t let you insert another.

-6. Automatically generate a bibliography or works cited page by clicking "Insert Bibliography."
+6. Automatically generate a bibliography or works cited page by clicking "More" and then "Insert Bibliography."
 This tool will create a full citation for every source used in your paper.